 (a) the unique tab number from the Part B Index; and

 (b) the relevant internal page number and the relevant part of the internal page number of the original exhibits, affidavits, annexures or transcript (eg. Part B CRI tab 10, 10 – 15.2).

 5.8 All references to authority must give the case name and citation and refer to the relevant page and the relevant part of the page (eg. A v B (1964) 112 CLR 210, 212-213).
-Further details on how to reference chases refer to the Lists of Authorities and Citations Practice Note (GPN-AUTH)).
+For further details on how to reference cases refer to the Lists of Authorities and Citations Practice Note (GPN-AUTH)).

 5.9 It is expected that oral arguments will follow the outline of submissions.
 New issues, not included in the outline, may not be advanced on the hearing except with the leave of the Court.

 6. Contents of part C